8ta4/blog/drafts/Seeking Speech-to-Text API Recommendations: Word-Level Probabilities, High Accuracy, Low Latency.md

 1. A hybrid API that captures and sends audio incrementally like streaming, but only finalizes transcriptions at logical break points like end of sentences.

 1. Local on-device transcription to eliminate network latency entirely.

-Comparing speech-to-text API accuracy has been so fruitful just like comparing apples to oranges, as many providers claim their solution is the best.
-This self-serving marketing makes it hard to determine the true accuracy of each API.

 To give you a bit more context, I'm designing an app that checks pronunciation.
 The goal is for the whole process to take less than a second.
 This involves three API calls: two for speech-to-text and one for text-to-speech.
 The text-to-speech call takes about 0.5 seconds, so each speech-to-text call needs to be around 0.25 seconds.
 I'm still figuring out if this is even possible.
 If you want to give me some feedback on the design, here's the link!